vsg-dev/vsgTutorial/2_Foundations/FileSystem.md

 ## vsg::Path

 The [std::filesystem::path](https://en.cppreference.com/w/cpp/filesystem/path) class equivalent is the [vsg::Path](https://github.com/vsg-dev/VulkanSceneGraph/tree/master/include/vsg/io/Path.h#L22) class.
 This broadly mirrors functionality focusing on the key functionality required by the VulkanSceneGraph and it's users.
+Like std::filesystem::path the vsg::Path class uses a std::wstring under Windows and std::string under all other platforms, and where possible automatic conversion between wide strings and UTF8 strings.
+The difference in underlying type under Windows enable use of the Windows specific extension of std::ifstream/ofstream that take wchar_t* for filanemaes, while all other platforms just support char_t* filenames.

 The Path.h header also provide convinience functions for manipulation paths/filenames: